TL;DR

 lsblk

-Explore the article below to learn different methods to list disks on Linux.
+Explore the article below to learn different methods to list mounted disks Linux.
 Also, learn tips and tricks to list mounted disks.

-To list mounted disks on Linux, you have various methods: mount
+To list mounted drives on Linux, you can use several commands in the terminal.
+The mount

 1. mount Command